 - Placement change, such as above the muscle to below the muscle.

 - Capsulectomy, which removes some of the scar tissue that is causing one or both breasts to feel too firm.

 - Correction of breast implant scars may be possible during revisional surgery.

-What Are The Benefits of revisional breast surgery?
+Benefits of revisional breast surgery

 The primary advantage of undergoing revisional breast surgery is that the dissatisfaction or complications that have occurred should be resolved.
 Revisional surgeries may not make the breasts one-hundred percent perfect.
 However, the results of corrective measures typically restore a patient’s sense of satisfaction and connection with her body.
 Self-confidence may improve significantly as clothing fits as it should and a woman can observe her naked body with appreciation.
 In cases such as capsular contracture, revisional surgery can also dramatically improve comfort

 Who Is A Good Candidate for breast revision surgery?

 Patients who have experienced complications from breast surgery or are unhappy with the outcome of breast augmentation may be candidates for a revisional procedure.
 Ideal candidates for surgery do not smoke and are in good general health.
 We perform a thorough consultation and examination with each patient to make sure they are good candidates for revisional surgery.